tkiraly/spec/spec.md

 #### 6.1.4 Application session key (AppSKey)

 The **AppSKey** is an **application session key** specific for the end-device.
-It is used by both  the network server and the end-device to encrypt and decrypt the payload field of  application-specific data messages.
-It is also used to calculate and verify an application level **MIC** that may be included in the payload of application-specific data messages.
+It is used by both  the application server and the end-device to encrypt and decrypt the payload field of  application-specific data messages.
+It is also used to calculate and verify an application-level **MIC** that may be included in the payload of application-specific data messages.

 ### 6.2 Over-the-Air Activation